brueggemann-lab/pgl_cgmlst_2024/README.md

 > [!IMPORTANT]
 > Please click [here](https://pubmlst.org/organisms/streptococcus-pneumoniae/pgl) to access more information about life identification number (LIN) codes.
 Additional information about how PubMLST deals with LINcodes can be found [here - BIGSdb documentation chapter 5.24](https://readthedocs.org/projects/bigsdb/downloads/pdf/latest/).
 >
 > Quality control (QC) of genome sequence data is vital for robust analyses.
-Please see the pre-print publication in [*bioRxiv*](https://www.biorxiv.org/content/10.1101/2023.12.19.571883v1) (and Supplementary Data Table 2 in particular) for details about the QC metrics derived from the analysis of the PGL genomes.
+Please see the pre-print publication in [*bioRxiv*](https://www.biorxiv.org/content/10.1101/2023.12.19.571883v1) (and _Supplementary Data Table 2_ in particular) for details about the QC metrics derived from the analysis of the PGL genomes.
 # Contact
-If you have any queries, suggestions or concerns, please contact [Professor Angela Brueggemann](mailto:angela.brueggemann@ndph.ox.ac.uk).
+If you have any queries, suggestions or concerns, please contact [Angela Brueggemann](mailto:angela.brueggemann@ndph.ox.ac.uk).

 |Repository `PUBLIC` status since: 30/05/2024|
 |--------------------------------------------|